TCM Theory and Function of the Organs (Zhang / Fu)

 |Directs QI Downward||Large Intestine||Transports Stool|

 Rules Reproductive QI

 Stores Essence (JING)

 Home to the Hun (spirit)

-BTW, Did you know that Dr. Shen is also the artist and photographer Joel Schreck?
-See his work at www.joelschreck.com
+BTW, Did you know that Dr. Shen is also an artist?
+See his work here www.joelschreck.com